MrHackaMan/workout-timer/README.md

 # workout-timer
-A workout timer that plays Markiplier videos! https://mrhackaman.github.io/workout-timer/
+A workout timer that plays Markiplier and CoryxKenshin videos! https://mrhackaman.github.io/workout-timer/